 The following are the latest terms according to the updated Atlanta classification to describe fluid collections associated with acute pancreatitis 1,2:

-- fluid collections in interstitial oedematous pancreatitis
+- fluid collections in interstitial edematous pancreatitis

-- fluid collections in necrotising pancreatitis
+- fluid collections in necrotizing pancreatitis

 APFCs result from pancreatic/peripancreatic inflammation and/or rupture of one of the small pancreatic side ducts 1.

-Homogeneous peripancreatic fluid collection, that is non-encapsulated and bound by the retroperitoneum 1,2.
+Homogeneous peripancreatic fluid collection that is non-encapsulated and bound by the retroperitoneum 1,2.

 Treatment and prognosis